Do Your retirement assets have you on the Super

 Self-directed IRA's are restricted to investments that produce passive income.
 There are a surprised number of passive investments you can make with an SDIRA.
 There are restrictions on your IRA contributions and limits on how much much money you can earn and still be eligible to make contribution.
 For the complete IRS publication on IRA contributions, See Publication 590.
 However, you can avoid these limits by rolling over money to you SDIRA from other retirement accounts.
 See the IRS Rollover chart here.

 cashing-out an employer 401(k)

-In Texas, a married couple can cash-out a defined contribution employer-sponsored retirement plan.
-Thes plans - 401(k)'s, 403(b)(7)'s, ESOP's, 457's and TRS - can be drawn upon without the participating spouse resigning from his or her employment; without relinquishing future employer contributions to the plan; and without incurring a 10% early withdrawal penalty if they're under the age of 59½.
+A married person in Texas can access money in a defined contribution employer-sponsored retirement plan - 401(k), 403(b)(7), ESOP and 457's - without resigning from employment; without relinquishing future employer contributions to the plan; and without incurring a 10% early withdrawal penalty if they're under the age of 59½.